lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 ### Office hours
-Because there will be plenty of time for one-on-one help during the entirety of our class period (11am-1:35pm), I am not scheduling additional office hours.
+Because there will be plenty of time for one-on-one help during the entirety of our class period (11am-1:35pm), I am not scheduling regular additional office hours.
-However, you are welcome to send me a message anytime on Slack, and I will get back to you as soon as I am available to answer your question or set up an additional meeting time.
+However, if you would like to meet with me outside of class time to ask a question or work through a problem, you are welcome to send me a message anytime on Slack, and I will get back to you as soon as I am available to answer your question or set up an additional meeting time.
+This course moves quickly and I encourage you to get help as soon as you need it!

 ### SmartyCats
 In the past, there have been SmartyCats tutors available for this course.
 I